 Its important to emphasise that we are NOT an agency.
 Workaway facilitates contact.
 You pay a small fee so that you can create your profile write to and arrange a stay with as many hosts as you like during your membership period.

 Another great advantage we have is that we have never needed or had to answer to investors or venture capitalists!
 We don‘t need to provide anyone with a return on their investment.
 We have no pressure from shareholders which means one important thing: We are free to do what we really care about; Finding great projects allowing people to connect around the world and developing the tools to facilitate that.

 If you’re still unsure about the site then please first take look at our review page here, where you can see 1000s and 1000s of reviews from travellers and hosts who have benefited from arranging their own Workaway.
 Then take a real good look at what you can do within the site, from meeting other like minded travel partners, contacting previous travellers about hosts, checking out maps to find nearby hosts, requesting a reference letter to use for future job references.
 You can also download some of our inspiring posters and who knows, that could be you in the next one!

 One final point.
-You may or may not know that we have also formed a foundation and regularly support some of the projects we have visited on our travels by providing finance for local education and materials.
+You may or may not know that part of any profit we make goes to regularly support some of the projects we have visited on our travels by providing finance for local education and materials.
 Currently we have helped projects in Nepal.
 Vietnam, Cambodia, Mexico and Morocco.
 This is something we want to spend more time on both on a personal level and with the communities help.
 You can read more about it here… We ask our community to also help by sending us information about projects in need of financial help that they find during their travels.
 We will take a look and even visit the most worthy ones with a view to being able to support these projects on a long term sustainable basis.